 Transport of essential goods, medical teams and patients

-The Emergency Support Instrument provides financial support for:
+The Emergency Support Instrument Mobility Package also provides support for:

 Essential health related products

 The Commission has made nearly €100 million available for the procurement of essential health-related products, such as personal protective equipment and medicines for the prevention and treatment of COVID-19, as well as services to facilitate the quality and use of such products.

 |Personal protective equipment: the Commission has purchased 10 million masks to protect healthcare workers.
 These masks were delivered to 19 Member States between July and September 2020|

 |Treatments: the essential health related products facility has also been used to funded the purchase of treatment doses of Veklury, the brand name for the therapeutic Remdesivir (see above).
 Veklury was the first medicine authorised at the EU level to treat COVID-19.|

 UV Robots for disinfection of hospitals across Europe